jtrhoad/ME6170-Monday-Final-Project/README.md

 ## Getting Started

-- Prerequisites: list required tools (e.g., Python 3.10+, Node.js)
+- Add vscode-pdf extension.
-- Installation: steps to install dependencies
+- Clone repository and make sure to pull new commits.

 ## Usage